Knee Locker

 So if you have noticed over the past few weeks that you do tend to park your hip joints forward another way to work on it is to notice if you lock your knees when you are standing and intervene by practicing not locking your knees.

-Picture credits: Image of lockers by LaterJay Photography from Pixabay Fig 1: What Every Musician Needs to Know About the Body by Barbara Conable; Fig 2: Lindsay Newitter (www.nyposturepolice.com);
+Picture credits: Image of lockers by LaterJay Photography from Pixabay Fig 1: Fig 2: used with Lindsay Newitter (www.nyposturepolice.com)

 2 comments… add one